 - Accept and decline publication offers from journals that have accepted your manuscript

-Authors have to stay on top of law review openings to ensure they get their submission to all the journals they’re interested in while those journals are soliciting submissions.
-We’ve taken many steps to help authors stay on top of journal openings including:
+We know it’s essential for authors to stay on top of law review openings to ensure they get their articles to all the titles they’re interested in while those journals are soliciting submissions.
+So we have multiple ways for authors to easily stay on top of law review openings, including:

 - A table of open/closed law reviews that you can search and sort

-- Journal opening announcements on Twitter using #LRSubmissions
+- Law review opening announcements on X (formerly Twitter) using #LRSubmissions

-You can even look for specific law review opportunities, such as calls for symposia submissions and speaking engagements, by typing keywords and phrases in the Conversation search bar.
+You can even look for specific law review opportunities, such as calls for symposia submissions and speaking engagements, by typing keywords and phrases in the Conversation search bar in Scholastica.